The Law Office of Patrick T. Donovan

 1. The defendant touched the victim with any right to do so,

-2. That the defendant intentionally touched the person, and
+2. That the defendant intentionally touched the person and

 3. The touching was likely to cause bodily harm.
-Or, not consented to.
+Or not consented to.

 Reckless is when the defendant did not intend to touch the victim yet still did.
 The Assistant District Attorney must prove two elements:

-Picture of assault and battery
+Assault and battery

 1. That the person intentionally acted in a way that caused bodily harm to another and caused an injury more than “trifling,” something more than a brief discomfort.

-Mass.
-Assault and Battery Penalties
+Massachusetts Assault and Battery Penalties

 Both intentional and reckless a and b are misdemeanor crimes in Massachusetts.
 That means it is still punishable by jail.
 It is also punishable for up to two and a half years in the house of correction or not less than a $1000 fine.
 In addition to potential jail time, other potential penalties include probation, fines, anger management classes.

-Legal Defenses to A and B
+Legal Defenses to Assault and Battery

 Massachusetts Criminal Attorney